biom8er/phymes/README.md

 ## Introduction

-Welcome to the parallel hypergraph messaging stream project.
+🤔 What is PHYMES?

-Phymes core algorithm is based on directed hypergraphs to provide the expressivity needed to model the heterogeneity and complexity of the real world.
+PHYMES (Parallel HYpergraph MEssaging Streams) is a subject-based message passing algorithm based on directed hypergraphs which provide the expressivity needed to model the heterogeneity and complexity of the real world.

+🤔 What can PHYMES do?

 Phymes can be used to build scalable Agentic AI workflows, (hyper)-graph algorithms, and world simulators.
-The implementation of Phymes takes inspiration from [DataFusion], [Pregel], and [PyG].
-See GitHub Pages for guides and tutorials.

-Phymes is...
+Examples for building a chat bot, a tool calling agent, and document RAG agent are provided using embedded token/tensor services or local/remote token/tensor services using OpenAI compatible APIs.

+🤔 Why PHYMES?

 🔐 written 100% in [Rust] for performance, safety, and security.<br>
-🏛️ built on top of well-established open-source projects [Arrow] and [Candle] with full-stack support from [Tokio], [Dioxus], and [Wasmtime].<br>
 🌎 deployable on any platform (Linux, MacOs, Win, Android, and iOS) and in the browser (WebAssembly).<br>
 💪 scalable to massive data sets using columnar in memory format, parallel and stream native processing, and GPU acceleration.<br>
 🧩 interoperable with existing stacks by interfacing with cross-platform [Arrow] and [WASM]/[WASI].<br>
-🧬 based on directed hypergraphs to model the complexities of the real world implemented using a publish-subscribe messaging model.<br>
 🔎 instrumented with tracing and customizable metrics to debug (hyper-)graph workflows faster.<br>

+🤔 Who and what inspired PHYMES?

+The implementation of Phymes takes inspiration from [DataFusion], [Pregel], and [PyG].

+🙏 PHYMES would not be possible if it were not for the amazing open-sources projects that it is built on top of including [Arrow] and [Candle] with full-stack support from [Tokio], [Dioxus], and [Wasmtime].

 [Rust]: https://www.rust-lang.org/
 [Arrow]: https://arrow.apache.org/